jveilleux/FarmFreshWeb/create-or-connect-with-your-supplying-producers.md

 ## 2\) Supplying producer has a pre-existing FFW profile {#supplyingproducer}

 If a supplying producer already has an FFW profile, you will need to get their permission to add products to their profile \(if they haven’t already\) and to stock them in your shop.
 You will be able to find their contact details on their FFW profile.
-Keep in mind that the producer profile could be managed by another hub, but this is not a problem- the FFW can accommodate two hubs stocking the same producer’s products in their separate shops.
+Keep in mind that the producer profile could be managed by another farmers market, but this is not a problem- the FFW can accommodate two farmers markets stocking the same producer’s products in their separate shops.

 Within the FFW, [Enterprise to Enterprise Permissions \(E2E\)](/enterprise-to-enterprise-permissions-e2es.md) are used to control the nature of trading agreements between producers and hubs.
-Producers can grant hubs different kinds of E2E permissions, in different combinations, to specify exactly which elements of their account the hub can interact with.
-At the simplest level a producer can grant a hub permission to stock their products in the hub’s shop.
-They may also be happy to allow the hub to create and modify their products, or edit their profile.
+Producers can grant farmers markets different kinds of E2E permissions, in different combinations, to specify exactly which elements of their account the farmers market can interact with.
+At the simplest level a producer can grant a farmers market permission to stock their products in the farmers market's shop.
+They may also be happy to allow the farmers market to create and modify their products, or edit their profile.

 [This page](/enterprise-to-enterprise-permissions-e2es.md) covers all of the details of the different E2E permissions available.
 Discuss with the producer which permissions you require.
 Instruction for how the producer can then then grant the agreed upon E2E permissions can be found [here](/enterprise-to-enterprise-permissions-e2es.md).